ICTU/quality-time/components/database/README.md

 ## Container hardening

 The `Dockerfile` starts from the official `mongo` image and then hardens it to reduce the attack surface.
-The MongoDB base image ships tooling that *Quality-time* does not use, so the `RUN` instruction removes what is unneeded and adjusts file ownership so the container can run as a non-root user.
-This section documents each modification and why it is safe, and — under "Library upgrades" — what to do when the base image lags behind an Ubuntu security fix.
+The MongoDB base image lags behind the Ubuntu security updates and ships tooling that *Quality-time* does not use, so the `RUN` instruction removes what is unneeded, upgrades what is outdated, and adjusts file ownership so the container can run as a non-root user.
+This section documents each modification, why it is safe, and — for the upgrades — the guard that fails the build once the base image makes the workaround redundant, signalling that it can be removed.

 ### Removals

-The removals are not guarded: `apt-get purge` reports a package that is not installed and still exits successfully, so if a future base image stops shipping one of them, the build keeps working and the removal quietly becomes a no-op.
+The removals are not guarded: `apt-get purge` reports a package that is not installed and still exits successfully, and `rm -rf` does the same for a path that is already gone, so if a future base image stops shipping one of them, the build keeps working and the removal quietly becomes a no-op.

 - **MongoDB database tools** (`mongodb-database-tools`, `mongodb-org-database-tools-extra`: `mongodump`, `mongorestore`, `mongoexport`, `mongostat`, etc.).
 Not used by the server, by *Quality-time* (the components connect